 (Curriculum files available at http://bit.ly/RRI_curriculum)

-Reversing Runaway Inequality workbook, divided into a series of activities for participants to complete in small groups
+Reversing Runaway Inequality workbook, divided into a series of activities for participants to complete in small groups.
+These were revised in February 2021.

 Reversing Runaway Inequality workbook (en Espanol), divided into a series of activities for participants to complete in small groups